Lead poisoning: Acute poisoning

 In acute poisoning, typical neurological signs are pain, muscle weakness, numbness and tingling, and, rarely, symptoms associated with inflammation of the brain.
 Abdominal pain, nausea, vomiting, diarrhea, and constipation are other acute symptoms.
 Lead's effects on the mouth include astringency and a metallic taste.
 Gastrointestinal problems, such as constipation, diarrhea, poor appetite, or weight loss, are common in acute poisoning.
 Absorption of large amounts of lead over a short time can cause shock (insufficient fluid in the circulatory system) due to loss of water from the gastrointestinal tract.
 Hemolysis (the rupture of red blood cells) due to acute poisoning can cause anemia and hemoglobin in the urine.
 Damage to kidneys can cause changes in urination such as acquired Fanconi syndrome and decreased urine output.
 People who survive acute poisoning often go on to display symptoms of chronic poisoning.

 Chronic poisoning

-Chronic poisoning usually presents with symptoms affecting multiple systems, but is associated with three main types of symptoms: gastrointestinal, neuromuscular, and neurological.
-Central nervous system and neuromuscular symptoms usually result from intense exposure, while gastrointestinal symptoms usually result from exposure over longer periods.
-Signs of chronic exposure include loss of short-term memory or concentration, depression, nausea, abdominal pain, loss of coordination, and numbness and tingling in the extremities.
-Fatigue, problems with sleep, headaches, stupor, slurred speech, and anemia are also found in chronic lead poisoning.
+Chronic lead poisoning is due to prolonged, generally low level, exposure to lead over months to years causing lead to accumulate in the body.
+Chronic poisoning usually presents with symptoms affecting multiple organ systems including the gastrointestinal, muscular, cardiovascular, and neurological systems.
+Signs of chronic exposure include cardiovascular disease (with a higher risk of heart disease and heart attack), neurological dysfunction (including intellectual disabilities in children and cognitive impairment in adults), hypertension (high blood pressure), kidney disease, pre-term births or pregnancy complications, and anti-social criminal behaviors.
 A "lead hue" of the skin with pallor and/or lividity is another feature.
 A blue line along the gum with bluish black edging to the teeth, known as a Burton line, is another indication of chronic lead poisoning.
 Children with chronic poisoning may refuse to play or may have hyperkinetic or aggressive behavior disorders.
-Visual disturbance may present with gradually progressing blurred vision as a result of central scotoma, caused by toxic optic neuritis.